minershive/hiveon-kb/hiveon_asic/hiveon_asic_new.md

   src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/asic_profiles.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/asic_profiles.png"
   />

-Then click the **Apply Changes** button at the bottom of the page and wait for the algorithm to finish auto tuning the ASIC.
+Then click the **Apply Changes** button at the bottom of the page and wait for the algorithm to finish auto-tuning the ASIC.
 This may take up to an hour depending on the selected profile.
-Your hasrates may wildly fluctuate during the process — this is normal.
+Your hashrates may wildly fluctuate during the process — this is normal.

-# Bulk Installation
+### Bulk Installation
 To bulk install our firmware across multiple ASICs, you’ll need either a computer with Linux or a rig with Hive OS installed on it, that’s on the same network with your other ASIC machines.

 To install from a computer with Linux (or a rig running Hive OS), download the bulk install scripts first by running the following command: